Cullen Thomas Ferguson

 Cullen’s memory will endure as a selfless man who used his melodious voice to champion others and whose love and humor continue to be a light for those he leaves behind.
 He was a man of faith whose baritone singing voice will echo for years in the sanctuary of his church and in the hearts of all who knew him.

-The details of Cullen’s service at Black Mountain Presbyterian Church and arrangements by his family and Groce Funeral Home will be announced soon.
+A Celebration of Cullen’s life will be held at 2:00 PM on Sunday, November 23 at Black Mountain Presbyterian Church.
 Cullen regularly volunteered at the Kiwanis Thrift Shop in Black Mountain, so bring your saleable items there, and tell them Cullen sent you.
-In lieu of flowers, donations in Cullen’s memory may be made to Black Mountain Presbyterian Church.
+In lieu of flowers, donations in Cullen’s memory may be made to Black Mountain Presbyterian Church, 117 Montreat Road, Black Mountain, NC 28711.

 My goodness… my heart is saddened to read this.
 I worked with Cullen at WSOC.
 TV.
 As a Creative Services producer Cullen was is many many promotional spots I did tgat promoted the anchors and their positions.
 Cullen… was kind, thoughtful and the consummate professional.
 I too to enjoyed his fun, kidding side.
 Please know I will be thinking of the family as you navigate the coming days and months adjusting.
 He was a fine Christian man!